What your organisation needs to report for electricity consumption in the M&R system.

 You should report the MPRN for the facility where the generator is located.
 This MPRN is unlikely to be specific to the generator.

 Some organisations provide public charge points for members of the general public to charge vehicles.
-Electricity consumed by the general public from such charge points should not be reported.
+Organisations should not report electricity consumed by the general public.
+They may need to meter charge points to calculate the general public's consumption.
+The organisation can report attributable consumption as follows:

 Fuel-based electricity generators